at3e/at3e.github.io/_posts/2022-12-20-temporal-demodulation.md

 where  $ \phi_{r's'} $ is the cross-spectrum of the signals, $ \phi_{r'r'} $ and $ \phi_{s's'} $ are the respective PSDs.
 The Welch algorithm estimates the cross-spectrum algorithm.

 ![Image](/assets/st.svg){: style="float: left" width="50%"}

-*It is an approximately periodic signal, with each period consisting of at least two distinct sounds, namely the S1 and S2, consisting of systolic and diastolic movements of the heart.*
+* The heart sound signal is an approximately periodic signal, with each period consisting of at least two distinct sounds, namely the S1 and S2, consisting of systolic and diastolic movements of the heart. *

 ![Image](/assets/Envelope_comparisions.svg){:style="display:block; margin-left:auto; margin-right:auto"}